ntaka19/ntaka19.githubio/_posts/2021-5-1-Legacycode.md

 1. Dealing with legacy codes involves asking questions.

 How to ask efficient questions?
-Before that, you need to be clear what you would like to acheive by asking these questions.
+Before that, you need to be clear what you would like to acheive by asking those questions.

 - Restrictions.
 Allowed syntax.
--
+- What existing modules can you use?
+- Where to implement your new module?

 At what point do you ask?